 Denial gives way to anger and rage.
 Anger at the world, at the doctors, at the government, at God, at everything.
 Anger, like denial and its aftermath, helps in dealing with death and loss.
 It is easier to be angry than to be in pain.
 In anger the pain is directed outwards towards the world, blaming everyone, frustrated.
 Anger releases the emotion of pain and in this way releases some of it.
 In anger we within our irrational content think that something can still be changed.

 Depression and anxiety

 Next comes possible depression and anxiety.
 Usually several weeks after the loss.
 When the gap is felt, and this stage is accompanied by physical exhaustion and a desperation for life to return to normal.
-However, in children, they don’t fully understand or comprehend, which is why you must be gentle with them.
+And, while adults may be able to get some relief from these feelings with the help of a product from somewhere like Area 52, many treatments are just not an option for children.
+When it comes to dealing with loss in children, they may not necessarily fully understand or comprehend what is happening, which is why you must be gentle with them.
 Even though you’re suffering, so are they.
 However, slowly, the sadness passes, slowly you see the light at the end of the tunnel, for everyone.